rphardy/rphardy.github.io/_posts/2026-03-16-predicting-customer-loyalty.md

 ```

-The mean cross-validated r-squared score from this is **0.923** which agian is higher than we saw for both Linear Regression & our Decision Tree.
+The mean cross-validated R-squared score from this is **0.923** which is higher than we saw for both Linear Regression & our Decision Tree!

 <br>
 ##### Calculate Adjusted R-Squared